frameworklabs/Pappe/README.md

 * [BlinkerPappe](https://github.com/frameworklabs/BlinkerPappe) project.
 The Pappe code can be found in [this file](https://github.com/frameworklabs/BlinkerPappe/blob/master/BlinkerPappe/GameScene.swift).
 * The [Synchrosphere](https://github.com/frameworklabs/Synchrosphere) project as well as the [SynchrosphereDemo](https://github.com/frameworklabs/SynchrosphereDemo) App which allows to control Sphero robots via synchronous reactive code.

+The documentation of the SynchrosphereDemos can be seen as a [tutorial](https://github.com/frameworklabs/SynchrosphereDemo/blob/main/README.md#io-demos) for the Pappe language as it explains many language constructs with concrete examples.

 ## Caveats

 The Pappe DSL is more of a proof of concept.
 It has many shortcommings like: